 - Sleek look

-Best Youth Shin Guards: Elemart Youth Soccer Shin Guards
+Best Youth Shin Guards: Gonex Soccer Shin Guards

 While there are lots of shin guards on the market that are made to fit both youth players and adults, for particularly smaller children it is almost always a better option to purchase a shin guard specifically designed for their age.
-In these cases, the Elemart Youth Soccer Shin Guards are a great option.
-They are designed specifically for children between 5-12 and come in unisex colors to appeal to both boys and girls.
-They are slightly taller than most shin guards, which allows them to cover more area and prevent more injuries.
-Many customers recommended them for toddlers as well, stating that they are so easy to get on and off that their small children could put them on themselves.
+In these cases, the Gonex Soccer Shin Guards are a great option.
+These shin guards come in four sizes, but if you’re buying for your little one, the ‘kid small’ size is probably your best bet.
+They come in a choice of four colors: black, blue, pink, and white.

 A thick, EVA lining prevents the guards from irritating your child’s sensitive skin and makes them more comfortable to wear.
 We all know that it can sometimes be difficult to convince your child to wear protective gear without an argument, so a comfortable lining is especially important.
 An ergonomic design provides a perfect fit and causes the guard to sit close to the leg, preventing the shin guard for sliding and ensuring that nothing gets in between it and the leg.